MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-21-8-0-ifix-release.md

 * PI68253 WINDOWS 10 MOBILE APPLICATIONS CRASH WHEN MOBILEFIRST SERVER CANNOT BE REACHED
 * PI67574 THE APPLICATION MESSAGES DOES NOT CHANGE ACCORDING TO BROWSER LOCALE ON CHROME FOR WEB APPS
 * PI66495 APPLICATION CRASH AFTER UPGRADING ANDROID OS FROM 5.0 TO 6.0
-* PI66398 ANDROID HYBRID APP PRINTS AN ERROR ON START-UP,ALL CLIENT REQUESTS CONTAINS AN EMPTY X-WL-DEVICE-ID HEADER
+* PI66398 ANDROID HYBRID APP PRINTS AN ERROR ON START-UP, ALL CLIENT REQUESTS CONTAINS AN EMPTY X-WL-DEVICE-ID HEADER
 * PI66353 AN APP BUILT WITH RELEASE CONFIGURATION CRASHES ON IOS
 * PI66017 THE IBM-MFP-WEB-SDK DOES NOT WORK IN INTERNET EXPLORER BROWSERS
 * PI65972 USERS OF MOBILEFIRST FOUNDATION 8.0 CAN'T UPLOAD APPLICATIONS TO THE GOOGLE PLAY STORE